LimeChain/goscale/README.md

 [![codecov](https://codecov.io/gh/LimeChain/goscale/branch/master/graph/badge.svg?token=3OQPC6VNMB)](https://codecov.io/gh/LimeChain/goscale)

 The SCALE types in Go are represented by a set of custom-defined types that implement the `Encodable` interface.
-Each type also has a corresponding `Decode` function.
+Each type also has a corresponding decode function using the convention `Decode<TypeName>`.
 Note that the type to which data should be decoded is inferred from the context and is not self-contained in the SCALE-encoded data.

 One exception is the `Tuple` type.
 It doesn't have methods attached.
 Instead, there are `EncodeTuple` and `DecodeTuple` functions that can be invoked with any custom struct that embeds the `Tuple` interface.